Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

             ```

             __NOTE:__ We need to wait at this step till all nodes report status as "BOOTED".
 Now the ports to all the NCNs can be enabled on switches.

          1. Create a Bond Network

 ## Seed File generation

-    Here's the stepwise procedure to generate seedfiles.
+The stepwise procedure to generate seedfiles is as follows:

    1. Generate Paddle File
       To generate the paddle file using the Canu Validate tool, follow link [Validate SHCD](../../operations/network/management_network/validate_shcd.md).